 Both golf balls are 2-piece constructions that are not aimed at experienced golfers that require the ultimate spin for their short game.
 Srixon’s Soft Feel generates a little more spin than Callaway’s Supersoft, giving it the edge in the short game.

 The extra firmness of the Srixon Soft Feel allows wedges and short irons to create more friction to impart more spin on the golf ball for greater stopping power on the greens.

 Both balls are designed to reduce driver spin for more control, straighter, and longer shots off the tee.

-Callaway Supersoft and Srixon Soft Feel are aimed at adding some distance off the tee for a golfer that needs that little extra to be competitive.
+Callaway Supersoft and Srixon Soft Feel aim to add some distance off the tee for a golfer that needs that little extra to be competitive.

-The lower spin reduces the amount of curve that you will experience making that slice a little more bearable.
+The lower spin reduces the curve you will experience, making that slice a little more bearable.